-I love sharing the Weddings and Together Sessions I photograph.
-I also love to share my adventures with you!
+I love sharing the Weddings and Adventure Sessions I photograph.
+I also love to share my own travels and adventures with you!
 I hope my images inspire you, spark your curiosity, and cultivate your appreciation for this wonderful world we live in.

 We took my mom and Natalie with us on this trip, and stayed in a cozy A-frame Airbnb in Stokes Bay, about 40 minutes south of Tobermory, the port town located at the tip of the peninsula.
-This was the first time I have visited the area in the summer, which made for gorgeous weather, but also floods of tourists!
+This was the first time I have visited the area in the summer, which made for gorgeous weather.
 Our adventures started in Lion’s Head, where we checked out the town and it’s famous lighthouse.
 We hiked part of the Bruce Trail, which is one of the craziest trails I’ve ever been on.
 If you like to hike, the Bruce Trail should be on your bucket list.
 We went cave exploring at Greig’s Caves (highly recommend this!), swimming in the Georgian Bay, and spent a day in Tobermory, shopping, relaxing, and eating Canada’s best fish & chips.
 We took the glass-bottom ferry over the shipwrecks and to Flowerpot Island, famous for it’s huge flowerpot shaped rock formations.
-The trip ended with a sunset cruise the night before we left, and it was a perfect ending to a great few days on the Bruce Peninsula!
+The trip ended with a spectacular sunset cruise.

-I would absolutely love to photograph a Tobermory destination wedding or a Together Session on the Bruce Peninsula!
+I would absolutely love to photograph a destination wedding or Adventure Session on the Bruce Peninsula.
 If you’d like more info on planning one, drop me a line!